arranhamlet/long_covid_paper/README.md

 <img src="figs/map_prevalence.jpg" width="550" height="400">

-<em>The relative prevalence of long COVID by county in Washington State at the final timepoint in the data.</em>
+<em> (A)The relative prevalence of long COVID by county in Washington State at the final timepoint in the data and (B) how this has varied over time by county.
+Counties are ordered from West (top) to East (bottom).</em>

 # Model description